The Heritage of Love

-The Heritage of Love (Герой, Geroy, "Hero") is a Russian romantic drama film inspired by a true story.
-It is set against the Russian Revolution and subsequent onset of civil war, as well as contemporary Paris.
-The film is directed by Yuriy Vasilev and written by Natalia Doroshkevich and Olga Pogodina-Kuzmina.
+The Heritage of Love (Герой, Geroy, lit.
+"Hero") is a 2016 Russian romantic drama film inspired by a true story.
+It is set against the Russian Revolution and subsequent onset of the Russian Civil War, as well as modern-day Paris.
+The film is directed by Yuriy Vasilyev and written by Natalia Doroshkevich and Olga Pogodina-Kuzmina.
 The film stars Dima Bilan (in his first film role), Svetlana Ivanova, Aleksandr Adabashyan, Aleksandr Baluev, and Marat Basharov.

+The film is based on actual historical events and was produced in honor of the "Year of Russian Cinema," with support from the Russian Military Historical Society (RVIO) and the St. Basil the Great Foundation, as well as state support from the Cinema Foundation of Russia and the Ministry of Culture of the Russian Federation.

 Plot

 The film is set in 2016.
 Andrey Kulikov is a young machinist who is going to Paris to visit an old lady, and to buy the oldest Russian-made car, the Russo-Balt.
 While walking through Paris, Andrey sees a woman, Vera, and so starts the tale of two love stories, separated by three generations and one hundred years.

-Later, when Andrey visits a cemetery he finds the grave of a young lady similar to the one he just met in Paris.
+Later, when Andrey visits the Sainte-Geneviève-des-Bois Russian Cemetery he finds the grave of a young lady similar to the one he just met in Paris.

 During his search to the past it becomes clear that Vera's and Andrey's fates are connected.
-His great-grandfather, Andrey Dolmatov, had been an officer in the White Army during the Russian Revolution and fell in love with Duchess Vera Chernisheva in the last days of the Russian Empire and in the Russian Civil War.
+His great-grandfather, Andrey Dolmatov, had been an officer in the White Army during the Russian Revolution and fell in love with Princess Vera Chernisheva in the last days of the Russian Empire and in the Russian Civil War.